banadawit/campus-cafe-ordering-system/README.md

 # ☕ Campus Café Ordering System

 A full-stack web application designed to simplify campus meal ordering.
-Students can order food and drinks from the university café easily — either for delivery to their dorms or cafeteria pickup — while admins efficiently manage orders, menus, and analytics from a single dashboard.
+Students can order food and drinks from the university cafe easily — either for delivery to their dorms or cafeteria pickup — while admins efficiently manage orders, menus, and analytics from a single dashboard.

 ---